 Rabies is a viral infection of the central nervous system, usually contracted from the bite of an infected mammal, and nearly always fatal without appropriate wound care and rabies post-exposure prophylaxis (PEP).
 For rabies PEP to be successful it must start as soon as possible and before clinical signs of rabies are evident.
 High-risk species for rabies in Illinois include bats, skunks, raccoons, fox and coyotes.

-In some states, including Illinois, there is no state-wide mandatory vaccination requirement for cats and there is inadequate control of feral cat populations.
 Rabies is an increasing threat to cats.
 The number of reported feline rabies cases in the United States far exceeds that of all other domestic animals.
 Even indoor cats are at risk, as many rabid bats are found in homes where cats are present.
-Because of the routinely fatal outcome of infection in cats, and the potential for human exposure, rabies vaccination is highly recommended for all cats.
-Unvaccinated dogs or cats exposed to an untested or rabid bat are recommended for euthanasia (or alternatively 6 months quarantine) to protect the family from any potential exposure to rabies.
+Because of the routinely fatal outcome of infection in cats, and the potential for human exposure, rabies vaccination for cats in Illinois was mandated in 2021.
+Unvaccinated dogs or cats exposed to an untested or rabid bat are recommended for euthanasia (or alternatively 4 months quarantine per the National Association of State Public Health Veterinarians compendium recommendations.) to protect the family from any potential exposure to rabies.
 Routine rabies vaccination of cats and dogs can prevent the need for this outcome after exposure to a rabid or untested bat or a bite by an untested mammal.